RylanSchaeffer/rylanschaeffer.github.io/content/thoughts/20200816_online_dating/main.md

 model.
 Suppose we have $$N$$ men and $$N$$ women all trying to find an opposite-gender partner.
 We assume men are interested in all women, but women use a budget constraint
 approach: each woman will only select $$K$$ men to express an interest in.
 We further assume that women's interests are not independent.
-Specifically, the probability that one woman expresses an interest in a man is proportional to the number of other women expressing an interest in that man, with a parameter $$p \in [0, 1]$$ to capture the probability of a woman expressing an interest in a new man.
+To capture this, we introduce a parameter $$p \in [0, 1]$$.
+Each woman will express an interest in $$pK$$ new men as well as an interest in $$(1-p)K$$ men that other women have already expressed an interest in, where the probability that a woman expresses an interest in a man is proportional to the number of other women expressing an interest in that man.

 Suppose we order men by the proportion of women interested in that man.
 What does such a distribution look like, and why does it tell us that online dating is a waste of